 - What process do they follow to develop leaders?

 - How do they assess the leadership skills of others?

 - What type of tools/assessments do they use in their programs to assess a leader’s capabilities/strengths/areas of development?

 Trust Yourself When Hiring a Leadership Coach

-After you’ve done the work of talking with several coaches, trust yourself with your choice.
+After you’ve interviewed several coaches, trust yourself with your choice.
 Know that the process you went through helped you home in on a great selection.
 Once the program starts, encourage the coaching program participant to be specific with what they hope to get out of their time with the leadership coach.
-Most coaches value goal-driven conversations (and delight when their clients achieve outcomes).
-Plus, you and your organization will value the return you’ll receive from finding a great coach and helping your colleagues reach new heights.
+Most coaches value goal-driven conversations and are ready to assist clients with a range of topics including career planning, strategic planning, and leadership competencies.
+You and your organization will value the return you’ll receive from finding a great coach and helping your colleagues reach new heights.